alexandershaw4/aoptim/README.md

 % Alternatively, step_method=6 invokes hyperparameter tuning of the step
 % size.
 %
+% By default momentum is included (opts.im=1).
+The idea is that we can
+% have more confidence in parameters that are repeatedly updated in the
+% same direction, so we can take bigger steps for those parameters as the
+% optimisation progresses.
+%
 % For each iteration of the ascent:
 %
 %   dx[p]  = x[p] + a[p]*-dFdx